The first cohomology, derivations and the reductivity of a (meromorphic open-string) vertex algebra: A -cocycle constructed from a left -module and a left -submodule

-By the rationality for $Y_{W}$, the left-hand sides of (\ref{decomp-1}) and (\ref{decomp-2}) are absolutely convergent in the region $|z_{1}|>|z_{2}|>0$ and $|z_{2}|>|z_{1}-z_{2}|>0$, respectively, to a common rational function in $z_{1}, z_{2}$ with the only possible poles $z_{1}, z_{2}=0$ and $z_{1}=z_{2}$.
-In particular, the right-hand side of (\ref{decomp-2}) is absolutely convergent in the region $|z_{2}|>|z_{1}-z_{2}|>0$ to the same rational function that the left-hand sides of (\ref{decomp-2}) converges to.
-On the other hand, by Assumption \ref{composability}, both terms in the right-hand side of (\ref{decomp-1}) are also absolutely convergent in the region $|z_{1}|>|z_{2}|>0$ to a rational function in $z_{1}, z_{2}$ with the only possible poles $z_{1}, z_{2}=0$ and $z_{1}=z_{2}$.
-By the associativity of $Y_{W}$, (\ref{decomp-1}) and (\ref{decomp-2}) , we obtain
+for $u, v\in V$, $w_{1}\in W_{1}$ and $w_{2}'\in W_{2}'$.
+By Proposition \ref{part-y-h-l-r}, the left-hand side and the two terms in the right-hand side of (\ref{Psi-0}) are absolutely convergent in the same region $|z_{1}|>|z|>0$.
+Hence the left-hand side and the right-hand side of (\ref{Psi-0}\ are equal in the larger region $|z_{1}|>|z|>0$.
+Thus we obtain